cpina/github-action-push-to-another-repository/README.md

  * Click on "Disable actions"
  * Click on "Save"

-### How can I copy only some files / only some directories / exclude some files / etc.
+### How can I copy only some files / only some directories / exclude some files / etc.?

 The GitHub Action has some configuration options, but they will not suit all the possible uses cases for everyone.
 I'm trying to avoid adding more and more parameters to suit all the use cases and the reason is that it's then hard to test all the parameter combinations.

-I have limited time to support the action.
-As much as I try I will not be able to suit everyone.
-The main priority is to have a stable GitHub Action (when GitHub made changes that affected the Action I tried to solve them as fast as possible) and having a small, single-purpose code helps.
-I have an open issue to add tests that would help then expanding the Action (see [issue #59](https://github.com/cpina/github-action-push-to-another-repository/issues/59]).
+I have limited time to support the Action.
+As much as I try, I will not be able to suit everyone.
+The main priority is to have a stable GitHub Action (when GitHub made changes that affected the Action, I tried to solve them as quickly as possible) and having a small, single-purpose code helps.
+I have an open issue to add tests that would help to expand the Action (see [issue #59](https://github.com/cpina/github-action-push-to-another-repository/issues/59]).

-If you need something that it's not possible (exclude files, include only some, etc.) at the moment the two suggestions are:
+If you need something that is not possible (exclude files, include only some, etc.) at the moment the two suggestions are:
- * In a step before this action is ran you can "mv" or "cp" or even "rsync" (to use its --exclude and --include flexible parameters) and prepare the files that are going to be copied to the destination repository into a directory.
-Use this action to push this prepared directory.
-This is similar to the [example repository](https://github.com/cpina/push-to-another-repository-example/blob/main/.github/workflows/ci.yml#L19) creating PDFs/HTML from MarkDown and pushing it.
+ * Before running this Action, "mv" or "cp" or even "rsync" (to use its --exclude and --include flexible parameters) to prepare the files that are going to be copied to the destination repository in one directory.
+Use this Action to push this prepared directory.
+This is similar to the [example repository](https://github.com/cpina/push-to-another-repository-example/blob/main/.github/workflows/ci.yml#L19) which creates PDFs/HTML from MarkDown and pushes them.
  * Feel free to fork the GitHub Action and adjust it for your needs.
-It is implemented in Bash and does not have lots of logic (the execution is very linear) so you might be able to change for your needs.
+It is implemented in Bash and does not have lots of logic (the execution is very linear) so it might be possible to change it for your needs.

 ### Error: URL using bad/illegal format or missing URL

 It seems that GitHub created a Personal Token with a space character.
 This would happen if the Personal Token had a `#` or other characters.

 Please check that no space was copied by mistake to the `API_TOKEN_GITHUB`.
-If GitHub created a token with `#` or a space inside I suggest to create a new one.
+If GitHub created a token with `#` or a space inside, I suggest creating a new one.

-The problem, for the curious, is that the Personal Access Token is used in the git URLs and the URLs don't support `#`.
-The error "URL using bad/illegal format" is coming from curl library used by git.
+The problem, for those that are curious, is that the Personal Access Token is used in the git URLs and the URLs don't support `#`.
+The error "URL using bad/illegal format" is coming from the curl library used by git.

 Complete information: [issue 70](https://github.com/cpina/github-action-push-to-another-repository/issues/70)